 Defined benefit schemes are traditionally associated with large corporate and public-sector superannuation funds.
 Essentially, the final benefit amount is calculated by several variables, including but not limited to age, time as a member or duration of employment and salary.
 Because the benefit is not subject to the market performance, it provides members with a degree of certainty.
-Usually, the benefit is corelated to a person’s final salary, for example 70% of the average of the last four years’ salary.
+Usually, the benefit is correlated to an individual’s final salary e.g. example 70% of the average of the last four years’ salary.
 The benefits may be made in the form of a pension or lump sum.
 These types of benefits a being phased out and are more of a legacy product used in the past.